cherenkov-plenoscope/corsika_primary/README.md

 ```bash
 ./corsika_install/install.py --install_path corsika --username=<CORSIKA-username> --password=<CORSIKA-password> --resource_path ./corsika_install/resources
 ```
-This installs both the original CORSIKA 7.56, and our modified CORSIKA-primary to the ```install_path```.
+This installs both the original CORSIKA 7.56, and our CORSIKA-primary-modification to the ```install_path```.
-For CORSIKA's credentials (`username` and `password`), drop the [CORSIKA-team](https://www.ikp.kit.edu/corsika/index.php) an email, and express your interest in CORSIKA to learn about cosmic-rays and air-showers.
+For CORSIKA's credentials (`username` and `password`), drop the [CORSIKA-team](https://www.ikp.kit.edu/corsika/index.php) an email, and express your interest in cosmic-rays.
 They will send you the credentials.

-This mod allows you to control the:
+This modification allows you to control the:
 - particle (gamma, electron, proton...)
 - energy
 - direction (zenith, and azimuth)